brotatotes/bht-automation/bht gen 3/Luke/Chapter 6/Luke 6 31 bht.md

 # Luke 6:31 Commentary Help Text

 ## BHT:
-Treat others as you would like to be treated, for this is the essence of the Golden Rule.
-By applying this principle, we are called to embody justice and benevolence towards others, reciprocating the care and kindness we would desire for ourselves.
-This teaching reflects the core values emphasized in both natural and divine laws, serving as a guiding standard for our interactions with others.
-Additionally, another scripture echoes the same sentiment, reminding us of the significance of treating others in the same manner.
+Treat others as you would like them to treat you.
+This Golden Rule is a significant principle found in both natural and divine teachings, serving as the essence of the law and prophets.
+With the use of likewise in Luke's account, it connects to preceding verses and encompasses a general form of precepts.
+This universal principle emphasizes empathy, kindness, and reciprocity in our interactions with others, echoing the wisdom shared in Matthew's account as well.

 ## Choicest Commentary Quotes:
 ### Philip Schaff:
 1. "The Golden Rule is inserted here out of its connection."
 2. "It includes in general form the precepts of Luke 6:29-30, as well as of Luke 6:27-28."
-3. "Some suppose the Golden Rule is inserted here out of its connection, but it includes in general form the precepts of Luke 6:29-30, as well as of Luke 6:27-28."
+3. "Some suppose the Golden Rule is inserted here out of its connection."

 ### Archibald T. Robertson:
 1. "As ye would (καθως θελετε)."
 2. "Luke has 'likewise' (ομοιως) where Matthew has ουτως."
 3. "See on Matthew for discussion of the saying."

 ### John Gill:
-1. "A golden rule this, agreeably to the light of nature, and divine revelation, and is the sum and substance of the law and prophets;"
+1. "And as ye would that men should do to you,....
+In matters of justice and beneficence were they in your case, and you in theirs;"
-2. "In matters of justice and beneficence were they in your case, and you in theirs;"
+2. "do ye also to them likewise: a golden rule this, agreeably to the light of nature, and divine revelation,"
-3. "Do ye also to them likewise"
+3. "and is the sum and substance of the law and prophets;"

 ### John Wesley:
 1. Matthew 7:12.